A high credit score is your ticket to discounts in borrowing and insurance. It can also be key to landing a job or a rental home.

 FICO credit scores are used by 90 of the 100 largest U.S. financial institutions to evaluate consumer creditworthiness, according to Fair Isaac Corp., or FICO.

-Not long ago consumers had to pay for a peek at their official FICO scores.
-But that’s history.
-Now you can get your score for free if you know where to look.
+Not long ago, consumers had to pay for a peek at their official FICO scores.
+But now you can get your score for free if you know where to look.

-Your credit score is meant to predict the risk of lending to you.
-It is generated when a company like FICO runs data from your creditors through a mathematical formula.
+Credit scores are meant to help predict the risk of lending to you.
+They are generated when a company like FICO runs data from your creditors through a mathematical formula.

 Still, credit reports don’t include your credit score.
 You have to get that separately.

 FICO scores range from 300 to 850.
 The higher the score, the better your creditworthiness.